Cherish Derwent Water

 Proactive monitoring of algal blooms and bacterial pollution in the lake is an important first step in assessing and then improving the quality of the water in the lake.
 Until now we have been swimming in the dark (so to speak).

-Unfortunately, the first year’s monitoring results have given a classification for Derwent Water at Crow Park of ‘Poor’ – with advice against swimming.
-The 2024 monitoring results are available on Swimfo.
-It’s not all bad news though - the water quality results were not consistently poor over the bathing season – there were peaks of bacteria in May and August after periods of high rainfall.
+Unfortunately, the first and second year’s monitoring results have given a classification for Derwent Water at Crow Park of ‘Poor’ – with advice against swimming.
+The 2024 and 2025 monitoring results are available on Swimfo.
+It’s not all bad news though - the water quality results were not consistently poor over the bathing season – there were peaks of bacteria after periods of high rainfall.

 For bathing water designation, the water is being tested for two types of bacteria which cause illness in humans and animals, these are intestinal enterococci and E. coli.
 Possible sources of these bacteria are poo from humans and animals or birds: from sewage systems, septic tanks, wildlife and agricultural contamination.
 The relative contribution of each of these sources is not clear at the moment.